DiligentGraphics/DiligentFX/GLTF_PBR_Renderer/README.md

 m_GLTFRenderer.reset(new GLTF_PBR_Renderer(m_pDevice, m_pImmediateContext, RendererCI));
 ```

-Note that the front face is set to counter-clockwise because in GLTF y axis points down and
+Note that the front face is set to counter-clockwise because in GLTF, y axis points down and
-we need to invert it, which will reverse the face winding order.
+we need to invert it, which will reverse the winding order.

 The renderer generates all required look-up tables at run-time.
 For image-based lighting,
 it pre-computes irradiance cube map for diffuse component and pre-filtered environment map